 What is the .udt.json format?

-The UDT JSON format is an for specifying human annotation tasks.
+The UDT JSON format is an open-source formatarrow-up-right for specifying human annotation tasks.
 For example, you might use the .udt.json format to store the labels and specification for transcribing audio or labeling images.

 The basic structure of a UDT JSON file is this: